 $uri = Uri::getInstance();

-// The Meta data for the Image link is set to be the root URL plus article image path
+// The Meta data for the Image link is set to the root URL plus article image path

 $document->setMetaData('twitter:image', $uri->root() . $image_truncated);